ErpNetDocs/winclient/introduction/documents/document-state.md

 ## Changing state

-You can change the state of a document from the <b>Command Ribbon >> Home</b> by clicking on the desired state.
+You can change the state of a document from the <b>Command ribbon >> Home</b> by clicking on the desired state.

 ![Document State](pictures/document-state.png)